Volkswagen Lamando

 The Volkswagen Lamando (大众凌渡 (Dàzhòng Língdù)) is a compact sedan manufactured by Volkswagen through its joint venture SAIC Volkswagen in China.
 It debuted at the Chengdu Auto Show in August 2014 and was launched in China in November 2014.
 The Lamando is positioned as the low-slung version of the Sagitar (Jetta outside China) in the country, as it is the case with the Volkswagen CC to the Passat.

 First generation (2014)

 The first-generation Lamando is powered by a 1.4-litre turbocharged petrol engine producing 150 PS and 250 Nm of torque mated to a 7-speed DSG gearbox as the only transmission offered for the vehicle.
 The Lamando is capable of doing a 0–100 kph acceleration in 8.5 seconds and has a top speed of 210 km/h.
 Only front-wheel-drive is available.
 The 4-wheel disk brakes and electrically assisted steering is standard.
 Suspension is independent MacPherson struts at the front and an independent four-link suspension at the rear.

 Export markets

-The Lamando has been exported to the Philippines since 2018.
+The Lamando was exported to the Philippines from 2018 to 2022.
+Sales of the Lamando Discontinued in September 2025 following the Termination of Distributorship Agreement Between AC Industrials and Volkswagen Group.